Updated July 21, 2021|3 min read

 Statements — quality and accuracy of statements made by the provider

-Note that J.D.
+J.D.
 Power ratings are based on a limited number of customer surveys and are just one source of customer satisfaction data.
 We recommend you still do your own research and consider satisfaction ratings from places like the Better Business Bureau when comparing life insurance companies.

 The table below reflects overall customer satisfaction ratings out of 1,000 points for customers surveyed by J.D.
 Power with individual life insurance policies in 2020.